Generic ETH: Eigenstate Thermalization beyond the Microcanonical: Conclusions

 Throughout this work, we have emphasized that the (generalized) ETH form of simple operators, where it occurs, is more predictive than just its most common application to (generalized) microcanonical states.
 For a large class of states with non-negligible fluctuations in conserved quantities, it clarifies that deviations between local observables' equilibrium behavior and the predictions of thermal distributions are best captured simply by modifying the latter to mimic higher central moments of the states' energy and charge distributions.
 For observables with approximately linear dependence on microcanonical thermal parameters, thermalization occurs with exceptional insensitivity to the details of the initial state, which can be broadly supported well outside microcanonical windows.
 We dub this behavior `generic ETH,' and illustrate with a few simple, but natural sets of states in our lattice systems.

 With our focus on exact diagonalization and direct demonstration of eigenstate thermalization in these systems, many interesting phenomenological aspects of the designed qutrit system have been left unexplored.
 It would be interesting to see in more detail how the time scales involved in thermalization are affected by the presence of the quasilocal charge.
-The manner in which a chaotic qubit system is embedded into an enlarged lattice with an overlaid local charge dynamics may lead to interesting interplay of multiple timescales, associated with the chaotic qubit system dynamics and the charge diffusion separately.
+An analysis in the manner of \cite{Volya_2020} concerning the detailed time evolution of thermalizing observables would likewise be of interest in this system.
+The way in which a chaotic qubit system is embedded into an enlarged lattice with an overlaid local charge dynamics may lead to interesting interplay of multiple timescales, associated with the chaotic qubit system dynamics and the charge diffusion separately.
 Since the size of the state space that is ``active'' on the chaotic qubit subsystem depends directly on the amount of charge on a lattice site, there may be a rich phenomenology not just of thermalization and entanglement growth, but also other measures of information scrambling and chaos not studied in this work.
 It would also be interesting to allow for local ``frustrations'' of the charge spreading ability that partially segregate otherwise homogeneous chaotic dynamics.
 All these possibilities we leave to future work.

 \acknowledgments